Secure Wireless Communication via Polarforming: Simulation Results

-where ${\hat {\mathbf{\Lambda}} }_{\mathrm{E},n}$ is the estimated polarized channel and $\xi$ represents the normalized variance of the polarized channel error.
+Furthermore, Fig. \ref{err} evaluates the impact of the eavesdropper's polarized channel error on the performance of the proposed scheme.
+The eavesdropper's polarized channel error is defined as the difference between its actual and estimated polarized channel matrices, i.e., $\frac{{{{\left[ {{\mathbf{\Lambda} _{\mathrm{E},n}}} \right]}_{ij}} - {{[ {{{\hat {\mathbf{\Lambda}} }_{\mathrm{E},n}}} ]}_{ij}}}}{{\left| {{{\left[ {{\mathbf{\Lambda}_{\mathrm{E},n}}} \right]}_{ij}}} \right|}} \sim \mathcal{CN}\left( {0,\xi } \right)$, $\forall 1 \le i,j \le 2$, $\forall 1 \le n \le N$, where ${\hat {\mathbf{\Lambda}} }_{\mathrm{E},n}$ is the estimated polarized channel and $\xi$ represents the normalized variance of the polarized channel error.
 To focus on investigating the effect of imperfect eavesdropper's polarized channel estimation on the antenna polarization optimization, the transmit polarforming is first optimized by solving problem \eqref{max6} based on the estimated channel, and then the transmit beamforming is updated by \eqref{beam} based on the actual channel.
 Therefore, the performance of the FPA scheme does not vary with $\xi$.
 As shown in Fig. \ref{err}, when $\xi$ increases from 0 to 0.5, the secrecy rate of the proposed scheme slightly decreases by 3.86\%, and its eavesdropper's rate slightly increases by 2.01\%.
 As a result, the proposed scheme still yields a superior performance to the conventional FPA scheme for large values of $\xi$, thereby indicating its high robustness against the estimation error of the eavesdropper's polarized channel.